nickramsay19/c-marks-estimation/README.md

 * change name from array to char pointer in other files
 * check for memory leaks
 * print table formatted subject details
+* subject of name "list" should be disallowed
+* estimation of name "default" should be disallowed